-The summary of project reviews has been divided into three tables for the various review periods (transitional years, price path period, and beyond price path period), presented in Figure 21, Figure 22, and Figure 23 respectively.
-We note that some projects had expenditure occurring in more than one of the three review periods, and the findings presented in this section should be considered accordingly.
+The summary of project reviews has been divided into three tables for the various review periods (transitional years, price path period, and beyond price path period), presented in Figure 20, Figure 21, and Figure 22 respectively.
+Some projects had expenditure occurring in more than one of the three review periods, and the findings presented in this section should be considered accordingly.